 8. The approach to sound can make a huge impact on your final film

-Each company on the panel was given the same short film to add their own audio to.
-The three different edits were all brilliant to watch, but all used very different approaches: the first used no music and some realistic sound effects; the second used a DJ to scratch a dub tune in time to the film; and the third used a mixture of music and sounds specific to each location on the film.
+Each company on the panel was given the same short video content to add their own audio to.
+The three different edits were all brilliant to watch, but all used very different approaches: the first used no music and some realistic sound effects; the second used a DJ to scratch a dub tune in time to the film, and the third used a mixture of music and sounds specific to each location on the film.

 9. Know the rhythm of the film

 Ben Mason from We Are Audio comes from a musical background and approaches much of his editing with rhythm in mind.
 “A good editor will make sure a film has a natural rhythm,” he explains.
 “If it does, this makes our job a lot easier.”
 This may be more relevant to more stylised films, but even with documentaries it can be worth considering.